Kansas State vs. LSU Texas Bowl NCAA Football Odds, Plays and Insights | January 4, 2022

 Over/Under Insights

-- Kansas State and its opponents have combined to put up more than 47 points in seven of 12 games this season.
+- Kansas State has combined with its opponents to score more than 47 points in seven of 12 games this season.

 - In 63.6% of LSU's games this season (7/11), the teams combined to score more than Tuesday's over/under of 47.